nianzu-ethan-zheng/GAN_1D_Preliminary_Work/GAN1D_sequel.md

 * maybe there are another unknown reason for it.

 **so what exactly is the reason can account for this unthinkable phenamenon?**
+Now let's verify the first assumption.
+The test will be hold in  the mmist dataset, only use 40 samples just as same as the spectrum dataset.
+Look at its result and compare with the former.